b-schoen/Console_IAM/README.md

 To Use:

 Fill in your keys/IDs in whichever python file you would like to use, then run 'classXXX.py'.
-'Her.py' includes most functionality but does not currenlty include the audio files.
+'Her.py' includes most current functionality.
+Intended to be used interactively:

+    ipython -i Her.py

 WARNING:
-Sound files are hardcoded via local path.
 All API keys and IDs are removed in the public repo.
 Please insert your own to use.
 All locations where keys/IDs were removed are marked with the string "FILL"